mcdarvarian/Capstone1Client/README.md

 React, CSS, Node, Express, PostgreSQL

 Summary:
-Its a notebook for any ttrpgs you may play, designed to be quick at getting between notes, planning on adding additional features in the future but for now you can make games, and make notes within a game's tabs.
+Its a notebook for any table top role playing games you may play, designed to be quick at getting between notes, planning on adding additional features in the future but for now you can make games, and make notes within a game's tabs.
 Its not super complex cause I wanted to focus on speed instead

 Screenshots live at:
 https://gyazo.com/2bc3d97251906ac6b36c83786366534d